Canada Day is a big event at our house.

 note: I ground millet in my coffee grinder into a flour, then sifted to remove any larger pieces.
 I bet buckwheat flour would work, too!

 note: I bet you could replace the egg in this recipe with 1 flax eggs.
-Combine 1 tbsp of freshly ground flax seed with 3 tbsp of water and let sit for 5 minutes, then use as you would an egg.
+Combine 1 tablespoon of freshly ground flax seed with 3 tablespoon of water and let sit for 5 minutes, then use as you would an egg.

 I bet it’d be easy enough to make an American flag too!